mistertest/xcloud-shield/README.md

 I have a shield TV Pro version 2019.

 - All Nvidia shield tv box (2015,2017 to Pro 2019)
-- All latest models Xiaomi Mi box TV ( Mi box 4S/PRO)
-- All latest models of Firestick and Firecube from Amazon
+- Perhaps certain models of latest and powerfull Firestck, Firecube and Mi box
 - Perhaps certain latest models of TV

 Globally all Android TV device powerful ( Processor, APU, RAM ) can run and provide the better experience.